pincerOS/kernel/README.md

 - Networking
 - Security

-## Architecture 📐
+## Kernel Architecture 📐
-PincerOS follows a microkernel architecture with the following key components:
+PincerOS has the following key kernel components:

 - Kernel Core: Handles basic system operations, syscalls, scheduling, and IPC
 - Memory Management: Implements virtual memory and memory protection
 - Device Drivers: Manages hardware interfaces
 - Network Stack: Provides networking capabilities
 - Security Module: Handles access control and system security

+## Userspace Features
+PincerOS makes the following features and applications availabile in its userspace

+- ulib - a userspce library which provides user level applications with an API to use system calls
+- Display Server - Allows for multiple processes to have graphical windows which simultaneously display content on a monitor.
+- Shell - a user space shell with common utilities

 # Installation 📦
 Currently, the project can be tested on QEMU version 9.0 or higher.
 If your package manager doesn't have it, you will have to build QEMU from source.